PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     Be sure that these are adequately covered above.

 We can also describe a set of planes, where each one is formed by a pair of the ordinate axes described above.
 These are the **horizontal**, **vertical**, and **mid-sagittal** planes.
-(In the following diagram, the signer would be facing toward the front side of the cube.)
+(In the following diagram, the signer would be facing toward the front side of the cube, looking out of the screen.)

 .. image:: images/shared_planes.png
     :width: 750
     :align: left

-**Describe angled planes here, without reference to circular directions.
-Include a diagram similar to the above.**
+**Description**

 .. _circular_directions: